MattiaDiProfio/Airline-Booking-System/README.md

+# jetsetgo - airline booking system

 ## Introduction

 This project aims to implement a simple reservation system for a fictional airline company.
 While it was an option to build a web-based version of this project I went for a desktop-based approach, inspired by one of the projects from one of my university courses which revolved around Java Swing.

 Some of the features and functionalities included are:

-- creation / deletion of an account as well as login
+- creation & deletion of an account as well as login
 - input validation using mySQL and regex
 - supported update of user information
 - place booking / cancel booking for a specific flight